 The engine was good in shape.
 We started moving.

 “I still can’t get over my mind with this,” I said.
 “What the heck happened?”

 “What!?
 Look!”
 Sam drew my attention to the music player.

 “It’s ours!”
 I freaked out more.
 “It’s our damn jeep man!”
 I laughed.
 “Man… You got some pretty good miracle going on inside you.”

 “You remember?
 Last night!
 I did wish for this to happen.”

 “See that dune over there?
-I wish that the refinery explodes as we go over it.”
+I wish that the refinery explodes as we reach it.”

+We both had our heads fixed on the refinery as the vehicle galloped towards the sandy mound.
 And just as we got to the dune ahead of us, the refinery exploded in a ball of thick black smoke.
-The sound of rapture followed a few seconds later and struck us with the strangest form of confusion.
+The sound of rapture followed a few seconds later and struck us with dismay.